Want to get updates to your mailbox? 📬

 Not Mobile-Friendly

 Most people rely on a smartphone as their sole computer.
-There are 3.5 billion people with smartphones, and only 1.3 billion who own a desktop computer.
+There are almost 7 billion people with smartphones and only 1.3 billion who own a desktop computer.

 Mobile users are usually looking for answers fast, so if a site doesn’t give them the information they want right away, they’ll go somewhere else.